Graphical Model Inference with Erosely Measured Data: Graph Selection with Erose Measurements

-then $\widehat{\mathcal{N}}_a=\{j:\widehat{\theta}^{(a)}_j\neq 0\}=\mathcal{N}_a$ with probability at least $1-p^{-c}$ for some absolute constants $c,C_1,C_2>0$. \end{thm} For completeness, we still include the proof of Theorem \ref{thm:nblasso_support} in Section G of the Appendix.
-We also extend the analysis for estimation errors and show $\ell_2$ and $\ell_1$ error bounds for $\widehat{\theta}^{(a)}-\theta^{(a)*}$, which are useful for our inference theory.
-These new error bounds, some discussion of Theorem \ref{thm:nblasso_support} and a pictorial illustration of the sample size condition for recovering node $a$' neighborhood can be found in Section B of the Appendix.
-Theorem \ref{thm:nblasso_support} suggests it is possible to provide a localized characterization of the graph estimation performance under erose measurements, and this inspires us to develop an inference method that quantifies the uneven uncertainty levels over the graph.
+where the constant $C(\Sigma^*)$ depends on $\Sigma^*$, then $\widehat{\mathcal{N}}_a=\{j:\widehat{\theta}^{(a)}_j\neq 0\}=\mathcal{N}_a$ with probability at least $1-p^{-c}$ for some absolute constants $c>0$. \end{thm} The complete version of Theorem \ref{thm:nblasso_support}, additional $\ell_1$ and $\ell_2$ error bounds for $\widehat{\theta}^{(a)}-\theta^{(a)*}$, a pictorial illustration of the sample size condition \eqref{eq:nblasso_samplesize}, and the proofs can be found in Appendix \ref{append:proofs}.
+The localized characterization of the graph estimation performance in Theorem \ref{thm:nblasso_support} inspires us to develop an inference method that quantifies the uneven uncertainty levels over the graph.